layer5io/istio-service-mesh-workshop/lab-2/README.md

 ## Configuring Add-ons

-`Istio` comes with several addons like:
+`Istio`, as part of this workshop, is installed with several optional addons like:
   1. [Prometheus](https://prometheus.io/)
   2. [Grafana](https://grafana.com/)
   3. [Zipkin](https://zipkin.io/)